RishavKumarSinha/Flutter-Portfolio/README.md

 # Flutter-Portfolio
-A responsive Flutter Portfolio App.
+A responsive Flutter Portfolio App created as part of E-Cell Tech team submission.